Changing your life is more about mindset than anything else.

 A friend’s or stranger’s advice feels so wise because they can see clearly into our problem without fear and doubt.

-The problem is, a friend’s or stranger’s idea of what’s best for us, or what our our life should be like, is not necessarily in alignment with what we truly want.
+The problem is, a friend’s or stranger’s idea of what is best for us, or what our our life should be like, is not necessarily in alignment with what we truly want.

 Nobody knows us as deeply as we know ourselves.
-The other people have their own mental/emotional programming, life experience, and limiting beliefs that they project onto us.
+Other people have their own mental and emotional programming, life experience, and limiting beliefs that they project onto us.